ssgeejr/slothdisco/README.md

 **Start Your Journey into Python Development (Windows Edition)**

 This project is a beginner-friendly guide that walks you through setting up a complete Python development environment on Windows — no shortcuts, no confusion, and no “gotchas.”

+---

+## Why SlothDisco?
+Because learning Python doesn’t have to be fast, boring, or painful.
+We take it **slow, simple, and step-by-step** — and we make sure the dance floor (your development environment) is ready before the coding music starts.

+---

 The steps are broken into three parts so you can take it one application at a time: